MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-troubleshoot-an-incident-using-a-service-map.md

 4. In the dialog box that opens, click the **Service Components** tab.

      Note that the list of service components includes configuration items.
-For example, the list might include computers running Microsoft Exchange Server.
+For example, the list might include computers running Microsoft Exchange&nbsp;Server.
 When a service component is marked with an icon, the icon indicates that an incident is associated with the service component.

 5. Select a configuration item that has a related work item.
 For example, select the **Exchange01.woodgrove.com** server.